clydevassallo/trufflepayroll/README.md

  * Run 'truffle test' in the root directory.

+### Running the application

+ * In the app folder, under the root directory, run 'npm run dev'.
+This will start the application on http://localhost:8080 by default.

+### Using the application

+Below is a sample use-case of Truffle Payroll:

+ 1. Import the first account from ganache into Metamask.
+This account was used by default to deploy the smart contracts and represents the Employer or Payroll Administrator.
+ 2. With the employer account active in MetaMask, go to the application url (default http://localhost:8080) and click on the 'Hire New Employee' button.
+Fill in the details of the form with the details of the desired employee.
+As an example, set the Wallet Address as the second account in Ganache, the Hourly Salary to 1 (1 ETH) and Max Hours per Day to 4.
+ 3. Click the submit button and confirm the transaction.
+ 4. Click the 'Deposit Funds in Payroll' button and enter 5 (5 ETH) as the amount to deposit.
+ 5. Click the submit button and confirm the transaction.
+ 6. Import the second account from ganache into Metamask.
+This account will represent the employee.
+ 7. With the employee account active in MetaMask, click on the 'Punch In' button and confirm the transaction.
+This will withdraw 4 ETH (1 ETH * 4 hours) from the Payroll account and open a Payment Channel with these funds.
+ 8. With the employer account active in MetaMask, click on the 'Generate Hash and Signature' button.
+Enter the employee's wallet address and a payment value of 1 (1 ETH).
+ 9. Click the submit button and take note of the generated hash and signature.
+In a real world scenario, these are given to the employee on an out-of-band channel.
+ 10. With the employee account active in MetaMask, click on the 'Punch Out' button.
+Enter the noted hash, signature and 1 (1 ETH) as a punch out value.
+ 11. Click the submit button and confirm the transaction.
+This will close the payment channel by selfdestructing the contract and send 1 ETH to the employee and the remaining 3 ETH to the Payroll contract.

 **Note: A more detailed documentation of the project can be found in the 'doc' directory under the root folder.**